swapkada/zephyr_ext_Adv/README.rst

 *****************
 BLE advertsing is Supported in both Host and Controller side.
 Supported Features:
-*Exetdned Advertsing with 257 bytes of data
+*Exetdned Advertsing with 257 bytes of data.

 *scanning for extended Advertsing.

 * **APPLICATION:**